EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ### Scalability and Performance

 - Response times for voice recognition and query processing should be kept within acceptable limits.
+- The system should include a sleep mode that would decrease the energy consumption of the product.

 ### User Feedback and Reporting